GabeScott/standard-works-vault/General Conference/1973 April - Priesthood Responsibilities.md

 # Priesthood Responsibilities

-*By N. Eldon Tanner - First Counselor in the First Presidency*
+By President N. Eldon Tanner - *First Counselor in the First Presidency*

 *Given in the April session of the 1973 General Conference*